-The Company's revenue-related reserves consist primarily of an allowance for doubtful accounts and rerate reserves.
-We record an allowance for doubtful accounts based on expected future losses.
-When estimating the expected future losses, we consider historical uncollectible amounts, known factors surrounding specific customers, as well as overall collection trends.
 Given the nature of our transportation services, adjustments may arise which create variability when establishing the transaction price used to recognize revenue.
 We have a high volume of performance obligations with similar characteristics; therefore we primarily use historical trends to arrive at estimated reserves.
-Rerate reserves, which are common for LTL carriers, are established during a process to capture incorrect ratings that require adjustment and could be identified based on many factors, including weight and commodity verifications.
+Rerate reserves, which are common for LTL carriers, are established during a process to capture initial ratings that may require adjustment and may be identified based on many factors, including subsequent weight and commodity verifications.
 Although the majority of rerating occurs in the same month as the original rating, a portion occurs during subsequent periods.
-Our allowance for doubtful accounts totaled \$13.2 million and \$13.8 million as of December 31, 2021 and 2020, respectively.
-At December 31, 2021 and 2020, our consolidated financial statements included a rerate reserve as a reduction to accounts receivable of \$14.1 million and \$12.6 million, respectively.
+At December 31, 2022 and 2021, our consolidated financial statements included a rerate reserve as a reduction to revenue and accounts receivable of \$22.5 million and \$14.1 million, respectively.